This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 Let’s look at how the spousal benefit is calculated.

-The husband is 66 and is receiving a Social Security benefit of $1,000 a month.
+The husband is 66 and receives a monthly Social Security benefit of $1,000.
 His wife is 62.
 If she waits until she is 66 to claim a spousal benefit, she will receive 50% of her husband’s benefit at his FRA, or $500 a month.
-However, if she takes her spousal benefit at age 62, she will see a reduction in her benefit to $350 a month.
+However, if she takes her spousal benefit at age 62, she will reduce her benefit to $350 a month.
 As stated earlier, there is no additional benefit to the wife for deferring past her own FRA to claim a spousal benefit under her husband’s record.

 Social Security Survivor Benefits